kh14762/chiral-impulse/README.md

 https://anydice.com/ by Jasper Flick
   - adding the stone's outputs if weighted can produce distributed outcomes.
   - distributions can be shaped by applying functions to logically constrainted inputs.
-  - Each Path is a collection of point vectors that are constrained to the geometry (Open/Off/0)
-  - Each Circuit is a collection of directional vectors that are constrained to the geometry (Closed/On/1)
+  - Each Gate is a collection of vectors
 ```

 ```